basalt-ai/asphalt/README.md

 ## The Static Agent Problem

-Every AI team faces the same frustrating reality: **agents that never get better.**
+Every AI team faces the same frustrating reality: **slow iteration cycles.**

 You ship your agent, then manually babysit its performance forever.
 Observe metrics in dashboards.
 Run offline evals.
 Tweak prompts based on gut feelings.
 Deploy changes and pray they work.

 **The painful cycle:** Manual observation → Gut-feeling changes → Cross-your-fingers deployment → Repeat.

-Your agent had potential.
-It could be amazing.
-But it's frozen in time while your users' needs evolve, edge cases multiply, and competitors ship agents that learn and adapt.

-Meanwhile, you're burning engineering hours on maintenance instead of building new features.

 ---

 ## Why Manual Optimization Fails

-**Feedback loops are broken.** Weeks between problem identification and fix deployment.
-By then, the problem has multiplied.
+**Feedback loops are slow.** You want to make your AI better and you rely on offline Evals to validate this.
+This is both slow and inefficient.

 **Disconnected from business impact.** You optimize for eval metrics that don't correlate with revenue, retention, or user satisfaction.